 One method of providing information in a format that is usable by policy- and decision-makers is through the use of sustainability indicators.
 An indicator is a parameter that provides information about an environmental issue with a significance that extends beyond the parameter itself (OECD 1993).
+Mills (2006) provides a more ecosystem-focused definition of indicators that is used in the context of the Gulf of Maine: "Indicators are quantitative or qualitative measures that provide information about the status of or changes in natural, cultural, and economic aspects of an ecosystem".
 Agenda 21 (Chapter 40) states that "indicators of sustainable development need to be developed to provide solid bases for decision-making at all levels and to contribute to the self-regulating sustainability of integrated environmental and development systems".
 This has led to the acceptance of sustainability indicators as basic tools for facilitating public choices and supporting policy implementation (Von Meyer 2000).
 They provide information on relevant issues; identify development-potential problems and perspectives; analyse and interpret potential conflicts and synergies, and assist in assessing policy implementation and impacts (Von Meyer 2000).
 In essence, they allow us to better organise, synthesise and use information.